 Roland launched an amazing drum kit with the TD-17KVX.
 Many of the features available with this drum set have only been available for Roland’s top echelon kits.
 It seems to me that Alesis has been eating into some of their market share and they decided they needed to step up their game to compete.
 I for one am certainly glad they did.
 This is an amazing electronic drum set for under $2,000.
 This Roland TD-17VKX Review provides all of the compelling reasons that this electronic drum set should be on your short list of kits to try out.
-Here is an amazing demo of the TD-17KVX by Casey Cooper.
+Here is an amazing demo of the Roland TD-17KVX by Casey Cooper.
+If you are interested in this kit you may want to checkout the Roland TD-17KV2

 The Roland V-Drums TD-17KVX Kit comes with the following: